Dewey Defeats Truman: Aftermath

 Two days later, when Truman was passing through St. Louis on the way to Washington, he stepped to the rear platform of his train car, the Ferdinand Magellan, and was handed a copy of the Tribune early edition.
 Happy to exult in the paper's error, he held it up for the photographers gathered at the station, and the famous picture (in several versions) was taken.
 Truman reportedly smiled and said, "That ain't the way I heard it!"
-Henning's obituary in 1966, published in the Tribune, makes no mention of the event.

 Tribune publishers could laugh about the blunder years later and had planned to give Truman a plaque with a replica of the erroneous banner headline on the 25th anniversary of the 1948 election.
 However, Truman died on December 26, 1972, before the gift could be bestowed.

 The Tribune was not the only paper to make the mistake.
 The Journal of Commerce had eight articles in its edition of November 3 about what could be expected of President Dewey.
-The paper's five-column headline read, "Dewey Victory Seen as Mandate to Open New Era of Government-Business Harmony, Public Confidence".
+The paper's five-column headline read, "Dewey Victory Seen as Mandate to Open New Era of Government–Business Harmony, Public Confidence".

-In popular culture

-In the 1992 alternate history anthology Alternate Presidents, the story "The More Things Change..." by Glen E. Cox tells the story of the 1948 election in reverse, with Thomas E. Dewey as the underdog who eventually defeats the early overwhelming favorite, the incumbent Harry S. Truman, by playing to anti-communist fears.
-Accordingly, the Tribunes headline now inaccurately reads "Truman Defeats Dewey".
-The front cover of the anthology depicts a grinning Dewey proudly holding up the relevant edition of the Tribune in the same manner as Truman did in real life.

-The newspaper appeared in the original artwork on the cover of the Rush album Permanent Waves."Lisa's Substitute", a second season episode of The Simpsons, spoofs the incident.

-The back of the satirical newspaper The Onion's 1999 book Our Dumb Century, which features fabricated front pages throughout the 20th century, shows the famous photo of Truman, the Tribune front page altered into a fictitious Onion paper with the headline "OTHER GUY DEFEATS WHATS-HIS-FACE."

-In Sidney Sheldon's thriller novel The Best Laid Plans, this news article is presented by Leslie Stewart as an example of information gotten wrong by a major newspaper.

-The American indie rock band Dewey Defeats Truman is named after the iconic headline.